stridecolossus/JOVE/docs/blog/part-3-cube/vertex-buffers.md

 ## Vertex Data

-### Vertex
+### Vertices

+To construct the vertex data programatically several new types are introduced.
-We start with a definition for an object that can be written to an NIO buffer:
+The first is a definition for an arbitrary data object that can be written to an NIO buffer:

 ```java
 public interface Bufferable {